 About the Deputy Principal - Ms. Otgontugs Luvsantseren

-I’m an economist graduated from Hungarian university.
+I’m an economist and graduated from a Hungarian university.

-I used to work for the Mongolian Stock exchange as a Head of Training Sector for 1991-1993, Junior Achievement/Mongolia (NGO) as an Executive Director for 1997-2002 Peace Corps/Mongolia as a program manager for Community and Economic Development project for 2002-2004.
+I worked for the Mongolian Stock exchange as a Head of Training Sector for 1991-1993, Junior Achievement/Mongolia (NGO) as an Executive Director for 1997-2002 Peace Corps/Mongolia as a program manager for Community and Economic Development project for 2002-2004.
 I have broad experiences in all aspects of organizational management of NGO as well as business education program management.
 Also, I have had experience in working in the school as Director for Student Services.
 Although I’m an economist by profession, over the years, I have gained a broad experience in the education field.
 I am married and have two daughters.
 In my spare time I like to travel, read books and play ping-pong.

 I look forward to working with all of you as a team.

 I obtained my BSc (Hons) degree in Information Communication Technology with Secondary Education QTS from Edge Hill University in the UK.
 Prior to moving to Mongolia I taught ICT at an all-boys academy in the UK where I taught OCR Nationals at Key Stage 3 and 4 as well as the new GCSE syllabus.
 I am enthusiastic, motivated and always up for a challenge.